microsoft/vscode-docs/api/extension-guides/chat.md

 #### Determine the request intent

 To determine the intent of the user's request, you can reference the `vscode.ChatRequest` parameter to access the prompt, [commands](#register-commands), chat location, and [chat variables](#variables) that the user entered in the Chat view.
 Optionally, you can take advantage of the language model to determine the user's intent, rather than using traditional logic.
+As part of the `request` object you will get a language model instance that the user picked in the chat model dropdown.
 Learn how you can use the [Language Model API](/api/extension-guides/language-model) in your extension.

 The following code snippet shows the basic structure of first using the command, and then the user prompt to determine the user intent: